Everest via The South Col Route

 A. Skills to be learnt

-• i. how to fit and adjust a rock climbing harness
+i. how to fit and adjust a climbing harness

-• ii. how to fit and adjust a rock climbing helmet
+ii. how to fit and adjust a climbing helmet

 Timescale – from just a few sessions to 2 to 4 months (minimum) depending on how quickly skills are acquired.
 Many months or even years of experience will be very helpful.